plumed/masterclass-21-2/README.md

 We can now bring all this together by running a metadynamics simulation and extracting the free energy surface by reweighting.
 The other exercises in this tutorial have shown us that when we do this, it is essential to:

 - Quote error bars on the estimates of the free energy we obtain as the values we get from our simulation will be random variables.
 Quoting error bars is thus essential in terms of making our results reproducible.
-- Calculate weighted averages using the ideas discussed in \ref masterclass-21-2-ex-8 as we need to account for the effect the bias has on the sampling of phase space.
+- Calculate weighted averages using the ideas discussed in exercise 8 as we need to account for the effect the bias has on the sampling of phase space.
-- Use the block averaging method discussed in \ref masterclass-21-2-ex-4 to obtain multiple estimates for the free energy.
-Notice that we need to use block averaging because, as discussed in
-\ref masterclass-21-2-ex-7, there are correlations between the CV values the system visits during the trajectory.
+- Use the block averaging method discussed in exercise 4 to obtain multiple estimates for the free energy.
+Notice that we need to use block averaging because, as discussed in exercise 7, there are correlations between the CV values the system visits during the trajectory.

 As these three issues have been the focus of this tutorial, we focus on them in the exercise that follows.
 The theory behind the metadynamics method that we are using is discussed in detail in other lessons if you are interested.